SiciHan/TeamProject/README.md

 12. commit and push

 Assume that your teammates have created some project starter for you
-1. copy the clone url
+2. Clone a repository into the local device (can use GitHub Desktop to do it)
-2. in Spring Tool Suite, Git perspective click on Clone a Git Repository and add the clone to the view
+3. in Spring Tool Suite, Git perspective click on add an existing local Git Repository to this view
-3. Follow the steps
+4. Select the local repository that you have cloned earlier
+5. Pull